pau1ie/CuriousDBA/content/post/VPNSplitTunnellingWindows10.md

 tags: ["Network","PowerShell","Windows","VPN"]
 ---

-We use a VPN to access all our work servers.
+We use a Virtual Private Network - a VPN to access all our work servers.
 But we use MS teams for meetings, and our VPN admin asks us not to to push loads of video over the VPN.
 So what to do?
 Disconnecting from the VPN every time a call came in got old pretty fast.
 And what do you do if you want to show a colleague something which required VPN access?